 Say, you don't suppose the British Museum would want me to finish it for them?

 Until I wrote this page nobody really knew who had drawn these sketches.
-They are attributed to Federigo Zuccaro by Horace Walpole in the late 1700's but that is not Zuccaro's style.
+They were attributed to Federigo Zuccaro by Horace Walpole in the late 1700's but that is not Zuccaro's style.
 I'm backed up by the Burlington Magazine for Connoisseurs which states very

 "A similar careless statement by Wadpole lead to the bulk of the fine